OneSparse/OneSparse/README.md

 of the graph being utilized.

-By using a sparse matrix instead of dense, problems of this size are solvable on modern computing hardware.
-Furthermore, expertise in the field of sparse matrix programming undertaken by [The GraphBLAS](http://graphblas.org) organization brings a powerful, abstract algebraic approach to solving graph problems with various combinations of matrix operations, or "semirings".
+By using a sparse matrix instead of dense, problems of this size are solvable on modern computing hardware.  pggraphblas leverages the expertise in the field of sparse matrix programming by [The GraphBLAS](http://graphblas.org) organization.
+GraphBLAS brings a powerful, abstract algebraic approach to solving graph problems with various combinations of matrix operations, or "semirings".

+pggraphblas is a postgres extension that provides access to two new
+types: matrix and vector, as well as the GraphBLAS api to manipulate these types.
+Aggregate functions are provided to build matrices from SQL queries, and set-returning functions are also provided to turn graphs back into relational sets.
+From a SQL point of view, matrices look a certain bit like arrays, being stored as variable length column values.

 pggraphblas wraps the [SuiteSparse GraphBLAS](http://faculty.cse.tamu.edu/davis/suitesparse.html)